 Clinical coursework is begun during the first year and continuous practicum and research opportunities are provided throughout the training experience.
 Program unity is achieved through core experiences required of all clinical students.
 Diversity of training experiences is also encouraged and available through specialty training, electives, placements, and research activities.

-The clinical orientation of the Clinical Training Program may be described as eclectic with an emphasis upon cognitive-behavioral and interpersonal process approaches.
+The clinical orientation of the clinical training program may be described as eclectic with an emphasis on cognitive-behavioral and interpersonal process approaches.

-The program has developed four areas of concentration that build on faculty strengths and departmental resources:
+The program has developed four major areas of study that build on faculty strengths and departmental resources: